 Biking and Hiking New Zealand - 06 East Cape

-It will be lonely from here on.
-Landed at Te Araroa.
+From here on it will be lonely.
+I reached Te Araroa today.
 In the afternoon there was a very strong wind from the south.
-I hope it will stop tomorrow because tomorrow I have to cycle all day south.
+I hope it stops by tomorrow, because tomorrow I have to ride south all day.

-Two weeks on the bike now and compared to the first day the hills are easier for me now.
-I reached Tolaga Bay just in time before the big rain started.
-It was really brutal, so I even had to push my bike on one of the first hills because the wind came from the side and I couldn't stay on the bike with the limited speed.
-I reached Te Puia Springs for my first coffee, and that was at noon, and I was on the bike at seven in the morning.
-Lots of hills, lots of horses and very small villages today.
-Fewer views of the sea, and the road went more through the forest, so half of Mount Hikurangi was shrouded in fog.
-The logging trucks on the road come very close to you when they overtake you, and when the wind is strong, this is not ideal.
-140 km in eight hours today and a little more than 2000 km after two weeks on the road.
+Two weeks on the bike now, and compared with the first days the hills already feel easier.
+I reached Tolaga Bay just in time before the heavy rain started.
+At times it was really brutal.
+On one of the first hills I even had to push the bike because the wind was coming from the side and I could not keep riding at such low speed.
+I reached Te Puia Springs for my first coffee of the day — and that was only at noon, although I had been on the bike since seven in the morning.
+Lots of hills, lots of horses, and many very small villages today.
+Fewer sea views than before, with the road running more through the forest, and half of Mount Hikurangi hidden in fog.
+The logging trucks came uncomfortably close when overtaking, and with strong crosswinds that is not ideal at all.
+Today: 140 km in 8 hours, and now a little over 2,000 km after two weeks on the road.

 Tokomaru Bay